Definition and Description of Stickybacks

-2. They generally had gum on the reverse side which was activated when moistened (hence the name "Stickybacks).
+2. Stickybacks generally had gum on the reverse side which was activated when moistened (hence the name "Stickybacks).
 Over the years however this has often been lost.

 4. Uncut strips might contain up to 4-6 identical images. (later photobooth photos and American Ping Pong photos were also in strips, but with different poses within the strip.)

 6. The subjects of these portraits are usually from the less well off, probably enjoying newly found leisure time.
-Mainly these were individuals who had little or no experience of being photographed - hence many of these images show individuals with an apparently apprehensive or tense expression.
+Mainly these were individuals who had little or no experience of being photographed - hence many of these images show individuals with an apparently apprehensive, tense or even startled expression.

 7. Because of the small size of the prints, the usual pose was a head and shoulders shot, looking straight at the camera.
 Backgrounds were generally plain or slightly mottled without an obvious design.
 Some Stickybacks photos taken outside the studio may include brick walls as a background.

-8. Prints were usually on Bromide paper and today these have a rich, rather dark sepia tone.
+8. Prints were usually on Gaslight / Bromide paper and today these have a rich, rather dark sepia tone.

 9. In many instances keeping down costs also adversely affected quality and it soon became the habit of other professionals to use the term "StickBack" in a derogatory fashion.
 For example: Fife Free Press and Kirkcaldy Guardian 1 Jan 1919, in an advertisement for Campbell's Studio in High Street Kirkcaldy boasted "Photos taken by Electric light in all kinds of weather from 10am to 9pm.
 No sticky back gaslight effects on the faces".